williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 - **Quantum biology**: Do biological systems with high Φ show quantum effects that differ from standard quantum mechanics?
 - **Consciousness-detection devices**: Could we build devices that detect consciousness by looking for quantum deviations?

-This isn't just theory—researchers are already designing experiments to test IIT's quantum predictions.
+This isn't just theory researchers are already designing experiments to test IIT's quantum predictions.

 ## The Future of Consciousness Research